obartunov/sqljsondoc/README.jsonpath.md

 JSON_TABLE uses the row pattern  path expression to extract the parts of input document and decompose them to the columns using COLUMNS clause (schema) , optionaly using PLAN clause.
 COLUMNS clause specifies path expressions for  each column, which evaluated on the extracted parts to produce columns values.

-The rows created by a  JSON_TABLE  are laterally joined, implicitly, to the row that generated them, so   there is no need to explicitly join a view produced by  JSON_TABLE  with the original table.
+The rows created by a  `JSON_TABLE`  are laterally joined, implicitly, to the row that generated them, so   there is no need to explicitly join a view produced by  JSON_TABLE  with the original table.

-The COLUMNS clause can define several kinds of columns: ordinality columns, regular columns, formatted columns and nested columns .
+The `COLUMNS` clause can define several kinds of columns: ordinality columns, regular columns, formatted columns and nested columns.

-In the following example, JSON_TABLE generates rows,  which obtained by matching the path expression `$.floor[*]` to input documents represented by `js`, laterally joined  to the table `house`.
-Each generated row has columns defined by path expressions ( relative to the parent row path expression `$.floor[*]` ) in  COLUMN clause: column  `level`  obtained by **implicit** path  `$.level`, column `num_apt`  and column `apts` explicitly defined by corresponding path expressions.
+In the following example, `JSON_TABLE` generates rows,  which obtained by matching the path expression `$.floor[*]` to input documents represented by `js`, laterally joined  to the table `house`.
+Each generated row has columns defined by path expressions ( relative to the parent row path expression `$.floor[*]` ) in  `COLUMNS` clause: column  `level`  obtained by **implicit** path  `$.level`, column `num_apt`  and column `apts` explicitly defined by corresponding path expressions.
 ```sql
 -- basic example: regular and formatted columns, paths